Top Ten Best Future Songs

-9. "Feeling Good" was written by Anthony Newley and Leslie Bricusse for the 1964 UK musical The Roar of the Greasepaint – The Smell of the Crowd
+9. "Feeling Good" Written By Anthony Newley And Leslie Bricusse For The 1964 UK Musical The Roar of The Greasepaint – The Smell of The Crowd

 Nina Simone, the “High Priestess of Soul” was born Eunice Kathleen Waymon on February 21 1933 and died on April 21 2003.
 She was an American blues, soul singer and pianist.
 Her first chart success was in 1958 with the hit record “I Loves You, Porgy”.
 In 1965 Nina Simone recorded the song “Feeling Good” on her album “I Put a Spell on You” which was produced by Hal Mooney, but it was not until 1987 that she released it as a single.

-This video is the song “How I Feel” by Rapper Flo Rida from his 2013 album “The Perfect 10”.
-It is a mix of “Feeling Good” directed by Shane Drake
+“How I Feel” By Rapper Flo Rida From His 2013 Album “The Perfect 10”.
+A Mix of “Feeling Good” Directed By Shane Drake

-In 2014 on the X Factor Television Show, Andrea Faustini sang this amazing live version of Michael Jackson's Earth Song
+In 2014 On The X Factor Television Show, Andrea Faustini Sang This Amazing Live Version of Earth Song

 © 2014 Colleen Swan